Cream Sherry Bundt Cake

 This cream sherry bundt cake is my favorite holiday cake recipe!

-The cake always turns out super light, super moist, and super delicious!
+The cake always turns out super light, moist, and delicious!

-I know that’s a lot of “super” qualities but it’s the superstar of the holiday baking season.
+I know that’s a lot of “super” qualities, but it’s also the superstar of the holiday baking season.

-The best part is that this recipe is “semi-homemade” so it doesn’t take up too much time to prepare.
+The best part is that this recipe is “semi-homemade,” so it doesn’t take too much time to prepare.
 All you need is a yellow cake mix, vanilla pudding, cream sherry, and some freshly grated nutmeg.

-My favorite way of serving this cake is lightly sprinkled with powdered sugar but you can also feel free to top it with a glaze or a fluffy frosting.
+My favorite way of serving this cake is lightly sprinkled with powdered sugar, but you can also top it with a glaze or fluffy frosting.

 Slices of cream sherry bundt cake sitting on serving plates